 - Copy of check or bank statement showing deposit

 - Pay stubs or statements

 - Financial institutions statements

 If claiming zero income, you will need to complete and sign paperwork indicating how the household has been sustained and provide proof.
-Documents accepted as proof of zero income include, but are not limited to:
+Accepted documentation includes:

 - IRS tax transcripts, which can be obtained by contacting the IRS.

 - A photo ID could be required.
 Check with your local CAA.

 - If anyone in the household over 18 years old attends college, current tuition/ financial aid information may be required.

 - Any household with a member who is permanently and totally disabled must provide proof of the disability, such as a doctor’s statement or proof of disability income.

 - If you rent or lease your residence you may be asked to provide: